 In the case of municipal solid waste, the need to reduce the amount of material going into landfills is the main motivation for building municipal solid waste-based energy conversion facilities.
 Without this motivation, municipal solid waste power plants would be hard to justify financially since they are some of the most expensive plants to build and operate.
-In the 2019 EIA plant cost estimates, the municipal solid waste power plant was listed as having the highest capital cost (\$8,895/kW) among the technologies considered and the highest fixed O&M cost (\$425/kW/yr) [5].
-EIA did not include MSW power plants that burn solid waste in the cost estimates associated with the 2020 and the 2021 Annual Energy Outlooks.
+In the 2019 EIA plant cost estimates, the municipal solid waste power plant was listed as having the highest capital cost

+(\$8,895/kW) among the technologies considered and the highest fixed O&M cost (\$425/kW/yr) [5].
+EIA has not included MSW power plants that burn solid waste in subsequent annual power plant cost estimates.

 Another waste stream that is currently a major source of renewable energy, especially in Indiana, is landfill gas; that is, tapping the methane-rich gas in already established landfills.
 Unlike the municipal solid waste energy conversion facilities that rely on burning solid waste in a boiler to extract the energy, landfill gas projects on existing landfills do not need a boiler, since the biogas is a byproduct of the decomposing waste.
-As a result, their capital costs are much lower than that of municipal solid waste energy conversion facilities.
-The EIA 2021 estimated cost of installing landfill gas projects is \$1,566/kW, less than 18 percent of the 2019 EIA estimate of the capital cost of municipal solid waste energy conversion facilities.
+As a result, their capital costs are much lower than that of municipal solid waste energy conversion facilities since it primarily consists of the cost of the combustion engine and generator set.